Henr1k80/node-caching-fetch/README.md

 An example of usage can be found in example.mjs

-Example is requesting a site running a .NET site I have made for testing this module https://github.com/Henr1k80/CacheHeaderTestingApi
+The example is requesting a site running a .NET site I have made for testing this module https://github.com/Henr1k80/CacheHeaderTestingApi